Saudi Cup racing preview

 Although I wish the Brits well in the handicap at 4.50pm, one more race will do for me, and it has to be the Saudi Cup itself due off at 5.40pm and the meeting finale.
 Have I said its worth $20,000,000 making it the World’s richest race, or that the winner gets a cool $10,000,000, and even the 10th home gets $200,000 or so, because if not I ought to – those are telephone numbers, and we have a field to match.

-They have come from around the World and include the likes of Breeders' Cup Classic winner White Abarrio, runner-up Derma Sotogake, and Dubai World Cup winner Ushba Tesoro as well as Japanese dirt Horse of the Year Lemon Pop, and Preakness winner National Treasure for Bob Baffert, who handled the runner up last year.
+They have come from around the World and include the likes of Breeders’ Cup winner White Abarrio, runner-up Derma Sotogake, and Dubai World Cup winner Ushba Tesoro as well as Japanese dirt Horse of the Year Lemon Pop, and Preakness winner National Treasure for Bob Baffert, who handled the runner up last year.
 Add in the Dubai challenge of Isolate for Doug Watson and the locally trained Carmel Road who worked incredibly on Wednesday morning, and you can begin to understand why my head hurts.

 Decisions have to be made (probably wrong ones), and its White Abarrio for me.
 I have never seen so many grey horses working in all my years, but he looks the best of them, and trainer Richard Dutrow Jnr seems as confident as anyone here.
 He has the horse “in a zone” (his words not mine), and with the trip and the single turn seen as just what the son of Race Day needs to be seen at his best, I am hoping he can come home alone.
-Carmel Road is a much bigger priced runner here, but someone with a lot more trackwork experience than me suggested he was working exceptionally, and at huge he could hit the frame and reward his supporters.
+Carmel Road is a much bigger priced runner here, but someone with a lot more trackwork experience than me suggested he was working exceptionally, and at huge odds he could hit the frame and reward his supporters.

 Likely winner: White Abarrio